-- All negotiations related to the event should be finalized between the UA Little Rock host and the Library Administration Office three days prior to the event.
+- All arrangement related to the event should be finalized between the UA Little Rock host and the Library three days prior to the event.

 - Users are expected to leave the premises in a neat, undamaged, and orderly condition.
 The condition of the space will be evaluated after each event.
 All areas must be clean with no damage or missing equipment.
 Should users violate this condition, room reservation privileges may be revoked.